PeculiarVentures/node-webcrypto-ossl/README.md

 ## Threat Model

 The threat model is defined in terms of what each possible attacker can achieve.
-The list is intended to be exhaustive, i.e. if an entity can do something that is not listed here then that should count as a break of `Backwater`.

 ### Assumptions